mohitlabs/Research/Emotionally Intelligent Machines(EIM's) & Sentiment Synthesis based on Ancient Vedic Astrology/Article.md

 > DOI:

 ## Abstract
-In this paper, we will discuss about the Emotionally Intelligent Machines(EIM's) which is the new field of research in Artificial Intelligence but it has a great potential to do immense good, however the technology can be misused but it is up to the consumers of this technology who will decide whether the technology will be used for good or for evil.
-This paper describes that how Emotionally Intelligent Machines(EIM's) & Sentiment Synthesis Systems can be developed by using the concept of Ancient Vedic Astrology.
+In this paper, we will discuss about the Emotionally Intelligent Machines(EIM's) which is the new field of research in Artificial Intelligence but it has a great potential to do immense good, however the technology can be misused but it is up to the consumers of this technology who will decide whether the it will be used for good or for evil.
+Also, Astrology has always been a controversial topic and is completely depends upto the personal faiths and beliefs of an individual.
+Apart from that, this paper describes that how Emotionally Intelligent Machines(EIM's) & Sentiment Synthesis Systems can be developed by using the concept of Ancient Vedic Astrology.

 ## Keywords
 > Neural Networks, Sentimental Analysis, Vedic Astrology, Synthesis, Emotional Intelligence, Affective Computing, Subconsious, Cognitive Science, Philosophy, Psychology, Modalities, Galvanic Resistance, Bioinformatics, The Gateway Experience, Hemi-Sync, Cognitive Dissonance, Cognitive Harmony, Astral Travel, Hypnosis, Trasedental Meditation, BioFeedback(Creative Visualization), Emotion Dynamics

 # 1. Introduction
-## Importance of EIM's in Modern Technical World
+## Why Truly Intelligent Machines Need Emotions?
+Neuroscience is starting to discover that emotions are crucial in human decision making-processes.
+At the same time, Artificial Intelligence is noting the value of these concepts for machine reasoning.

+For half a century, artificial-intelligence researchers have focused on giving machines linguistic and mathematical-logical reasoning abilities, modelled after the classic linguistic and mathematical-logical intelligences.
+This paper describes new research that is giving machines skills of emotional intelligence.
+Machines have long been able to appear as if they have emotional feelings, but they are now being programmed to also learn when and how to display emotion in ways that enable them to appear empathetic or otherwise emotionally intelligent.
+They are now being given the ability to sense and recognize expressions of human emotion such as interest, distress, and pleasure, with the recognition that such communication is vital for helping them choose more helpful and less-aggravating behaviour.

 Emotionally Intelligent Machines(EIM's) is the development of systems that can recognize, interpret, process, and simulate human emotions based on the concept of ancient vedic astrology.
 They are the machines which can adapt different situations and knows how to handle these situations more intelligently and smartly.
-In modern technical world, the importance of EIM's are due to their numerous applications which are expanding rapidly.
+In modern technical world, the need of EIM's are can be seen due to their numerous applications which are expanding rapidly.
 Some of the common applications of EIM's are:
 * Social Media: EIM's can be used in social media to analyse user's emotions and provide more personalized content.
 * Business Intelligence: EIM's are more intelligent than the traditional machines as a result they can be used in Business Intelligence and can help in Decision Making.
 * Human Resources: EIM's can be used in human resources to analyse employee's emotions and improve the work environment and productivity.